yottapanda/website/content/posts/dms-oauth2.md

 2. Emails sent to a valid user won't arrive unless that user has previously logged into the system.

 This is because Dovecot/Postfix, I don't actually know which, has no way of querying users from Authentik via OAuth2 and so only knows of your existence once you log in for the first time.
-This is obviously a nuisance to put it mildly and something the DMS maintainers weren't quite fond of.
+This is a nuisance to put it mildly.

 ### Trials and Deprecations